Israel and UAE to start diplomatic ties after breakthrough deal | DW | 13.08.2020

 Israeli Prime Minister Netanyahu said the groundbreaking accord represented a "historic day" for his country.
 US President Trump said he expected the agreement to prompt more Arab and Muslim countries to follow suit.

-The United Arab Emirates and Israel agreed to establish full diplomatic ties on Thursday, putting a halt to plans of annexing parts of the occupied West Bank.
+Israel and the United Arab Emirates agreed to establish full diplomatic ties on Thursday, meaning the Israeli plans to annex parts of the occupied West Bank have been suspended.

 Israeli Prime Minister Benjamin Netanyahu said the groundbreaking accord represented a "historic day" as he welcomed a "new era" in his country's relations with the Arab world.

-Netanyahu had committed to the annexation of the land sought by the Palestinians but the breakthrough deal, which US President Donald Trump helped broker, mean those intentions have been shelved.
+Netanyahu had committed to the annexation of the land sought by the Palestinians but US President Donald Trump asked him to put those plans on hold, the Israeli PM said.
+Netanyahu said the annexation may still go ahead someday but only in coordination with the United States.

-"During a call with President Trump and Prime Minister Netanyahu, an agreement was reached to stop further Israeli annexation of Palestinian territories," the Crown Prince of Abu Dhabi, Sheikh Mohammed bin Zayed Al-Nahyan, wrote on his verified Twitter account.
+The Crown Prince of Abu Dhabi took to social media to confirm the arrangement.
+"During a call with President Trump and Prime Minister Netanyahu, an agreement was reached to stop further Israeli annexation of Palestinian territories," Sheikh Mohammed bin Zayed Al-Nahyan, wrote on his verified Twitter account.
 "The UAE and Israel also agreed to cooperation and setting a roadmap towards establishing a bilateral relationship."

 The landmark deal, once signed, would make the UAE only the third nation in the Arab world to have full diplomatic relations with Israel.